ameliaduvall/SCMU_egg_size/README.md

 Datasets used in this project are all found in the [data](data) folder:

 1. SCMU_egg_data.csv: Formatted data to run the linear-mixed model.
 See manuscript for detailed description of data.
-2. The [covariates](covariates)sub-folder contains .csv files of oceanographic indices from [NOAA'S California Current Integrated Ecosystem Assessment Program](https://www.integratedecosystemassessment.noaa.gov/regions/california-current/cc-).
+2. The [covariates](covariates) sub-folder contains .csv files of oceanographic indices from [NOAA'S California Current Integrated Ecosystem Assessment Program](https://www.integratedecosystemassessment.noaa.gov/regions/california-current/cc-).